-Online Program: Designed specifically for individuals who prefer learning via an online platform.
-The program provides scheduling flexibility without sacrificing quality or rigor.
+Accelerated Online Program: Designed specifically for individuals who prefer learning via an online platform.
+The 36-credit-hour program provides a 12 month accelerated schedule requiring two courses per each seven-week term over six consecutive terms.
+This program requires the same quality, rigor and level of academic work found in our Professional Program.
 Courses are taught by the full-time FSB faculty.
-Each course consists of online discussions, interaction with the faculty member, and application assignments related to the concepts.
+Each course consists of online discussions, cases, and other application assignments.
+This program also offers opportunities for interaction with the faculty members.
 This program is fully accredited by ACBSP.